Convergence of the Discrete Minimum Energy Path: Main results

 \subsection{Numerical experiments}

-We carry out some numerical experiments for the transitions of some typical systems, to support and extend the theoretical results.
-All simulations are implemented in open-source {\tt Julia} packages {\tt JuLIP.jl} \cite{JuLIP}, and performed on a PC with Intel Core i7-CPU (2.2 GHz) with 32GB RAM.
-To test the decay of the numerical errors, the results obtained by a very fine discretization (with up to $1000$ images) are used as the reference MEP.
+We perform a range of numerical tests on model systems to support and extend our theoretical results.
+All simulations are implemented in open-source {\tt Julia} packages {\tt JuLIP.jl} \cite{JuLIP}.
+To test the decay of the numerical errors, results obtained by a very fine discretization with $1000$ images are used as the reference MEP.

 To support the theory developed in this paper, we test the convergence in the discrete $C^1$-norm error (see \eqref{est2:dismep}) and of the energy barrier error (see \eqref{est:Eb}) of the discrete MEP.
-For completeness, we also test the convergence in a discrete max-norm.
+For completeness, we also test the convergence in a discrete $C$-norm (maximum norm).
 These three error measures are, respectively, denoted by

 0.2cm

 {\bf Example 1.} Consider a toy model with the potential $E:\R\times\R_+\rightarrow\R$ with